Parramatta Eels: Parramatta Eels–Penrith Panthers rivalry

-Parramatta Eels vs St. George Illawarra Dragons rivalry
+Parramatta Eels–St. George Illawarra Dragons rivalry

 The Eels did have a rivalry with another Sydney-based team, the St. George Illawarra Dragons.
 The Eels were the Dragons' first-ever opponents as a joint-venture and the match was also the second ever held at Stadium Australia which would be the venue for the Olympic Games the following year.
-The Eels won 20-10 but the Dragons later moved on to make the Grand Final.
+The Eels won 20-10 but the Dragons later moved on to make the grand final.
 The rivalry was not based on geographic location or tribalism as it was more based on both teams being in the finals hunt and pursuit of the premiership.
 In recent years there were some memorable, not to mention controversial matches, including: